samboy/rg32hash/C/tinyrg32.md

 this, southwest.com does not allow a `_` in a password, so we make it a `:` instead for that one site).

+The reason why the password list is long, but finite, is because some setups, such as the msys toolkit for Windows, will not terminate if a given program sends an infinite amount of data piped in to another program (such as the `head` tool), even when the second program is done receiving data and closes the pipe.

-We can make an infinitely long list of passwords:
+We can, if desired, make an infinitely long list of passwords:

 ```
 tinyrg32 --infinite --password --list _Suff1x 4 'secret:website'